2026 Summer School

 University of the Basque Country

-Architect by the Escuela Técnica Superior de Arquitectura de Donostia-San Sebastián and Master in Conservation and Restoration of Architectural Heritage by the same university.
-He is a Predoctoral Fellow at the University of the Basque Country and a Visitor at the Deutsches Archäologisches Institut in Madrid, where he is developing his PhD on the evolution of circular architecture from Classical Antiquity to the Renaissance.
-In it he pays special attention to the notions of model and type, urban layout, meaning of architectural form, architectural mimesis and appropriation.
-He is also interested in Neoclassicism, Nordic Classicism and Italian Tendenza.
+Graduated in Architecture from the School of Architecture of Donostia-San Sebastián and holds a MSc in Conservation and Restoration of Architectural Heritage from the same university.
+He is Predoctoral Fellow at the University of the Basque Country and Visiting Fellow at the Deutsches Archäologisches Institut in Madrid where he is developing his PhD on the evolution of circular architecture since Classical Antiquity to Renaissance; paying special attention to the notions of model and type, urban layout, the meaning of architectural form; architectural mimesis and appropriation.
+He is similarly interested in Neoclassicism, Nordic Classicism and Italian Tendenza.

-As an architect, Imanol has collaborated with Alberto Campo Baeza and Manuel Iñiguez & Alberto Ustarroz, with whom he collaborated on the restoration of the Walls of Fuenterrabía (Spain) and on a proposal for the Imperial Forum in Rome – finalist of the Prix Piranesi in Rome 2016.
-Together with Aritz Díez Oronoz he won 1st Prize in the Richard H. Driehaus Architecture Competition in 2017 for the proposal for the restoration of the Renaissance Palace of Grajal de Campos (León), and again in 2018 with their project for the Medieval Walls and the surroundings of the Coria Convent in Trujillo (Cáceres).
-In 2019 they received the Emerging Excellence in Classical Tradition Award from the Institute of Classical Architecture & Art (ICAA), the Prince’s Foundation and the International Network for Traditional Building, Architecture & Urbanism (INTBAU).
+As an architect, Imanol has collaborated with Alberto Campo Baeza, and also with Manuel Iñiguez Alberto Ustarroz, taking part in the restoration of the City Walls of Fuenterrabia (Spain) and making a proposal for the Imperial Fora of Rome – finalist of the Piranesi Prix de Rome 2016.
+Together with Aritz Díez Oronoz, he won the 1st Prize of the Richard H. Driehaus Architecture Competition in 2017 for the restoration of the Renaissance Palace of Grajal de Campos (León) and again in 2018 with his project for the Medieval Walls and surroundings of the Convent of La Coria in Trujillo (Cáceres).
+In 2019 they received the Award for Emerging Excellence in the Classical Tradition given by the Institute of Classical Architecture Art (ICAA), the Prince’s Foundation (PF), and the International Network for Traditional Building, Architecture Urbanism (INTBAU).

 Frank Martínez